 Financial ratios are used by businesses and analysts to determine how a company is financed.
 Ratios are also used to determine profitability, liquidity, and solvency.
 Liquidity is the firm's ability to pay off short term debts, and solvency is the ability to pay off long term debts.

 Commonly used financial ratios can be divided into the following five categories.

-Liquidity or Solvency Ratios
+Liquidity and Solvency Ratios

-Financial Leverage or Debt Ratios
+Financial Leverage Ratios